 Ipsen is built around a culture of open innovation, which drives research, development and commercialization.
 The Group identifies, develops and integrates innovative products that are a strategic fit for its portfolio and that deliver value to patients.
-It brings together the best minds to tackle some of the most difficult diseases and it does so by developing long-lasting, mutually-beneficial partnerships and through open and smart collaborative innovation.
+It brings together the best minds to tackle some of the most difficult diseases and it does so by developing longlasting, mutually-beneficial partnerships and through open and smart collaborative innovation.

 Externally-sourcing innovation (see part 1.2.3.1 "Research and Development Activities") is a key tenet of Ipsen's business model.
 This principle, along with its strong track record and growing U.S. presence has positioned the Group as a partner of choice from early-stage development and academic partnerships to late-stage and product commercialization.
-With an open innovation model in mind, the Group has placed its three R&D centers at the heart of internationally-reputed scientific hubs: Paris-Saclay in France, Oxford in the United Kingdom and Cambridge in the United States.
+With an open innovation model in mind, the Group has placed its four R&D centers at the heart of internationally-reputed scientific hubs: Paris-Saclay in France, Oxford in the United Kingdom and Cambridge in the United States, Shanghai in China.

 The Group's biotech mindset, combined with the scale and advantages of a global pharmaceutical company, has helped establish the Company as a development and commercial powerhouse in its core focus areas, with a proven ability to bring new, life-changing therapies to market.
-This approach is core to Ipsen's ambition to launch at least one new drug or meaningful indication every year.